-1 Leadership in Energy and Environmental Design
+$^{m 1}$ Leadership in Energy and Environmental Design

-- Require residential TOD to provide affordable housing onsite.
-Residential development will be required offer at least 30 percent of units onsite at below market rents.
-At least 10 percent of units will be targeted to households with incomes of no more than 120 percent of Area Median Income (AMI), at least 10 percent of units will be targeted to households with incomes of no more than 80 percent of AMI and at least 10 percent of units will be targeted to households with incomes of no more than 50 percent of AMI. - 2.
+- 1. Require residential TOD to provide affordable housing onsite.
+Residential development will be required offer at least 20 percent of units onsite at below market rents.
+At least 10 percent of units will be targeted to households with incomes of no more than 80 percent of Area Median Income (AMI) and at least 10 percent of units will be targeted to households with incomes of no more than 50 percent of AMI. - 2.
 Partner with developers to leverage other sources of affordable housing funds.
 Where possible, the JPB will encourage the use of outside sources of funding and financing to deliver affordable housing, such as Low Income Housing Tax Credits. - 3.
 Explore creative ways to utilize smaller opportunity sites for affordable housing.
 JPB will explore ways to utilize small or irregularly-shaped parcels for affordable housing, particularly sites that offer limited opportunity for commercially viable market rate housing development.